 "Asia more sure-footed than the US"

+Despite the dollar experiencing hard times and China’s position in the world economy strengthening, it is still unlikely the world will turn to the Yuan as a reserve currency anytime soon, believes Daniel Tabbush from CLSA Asia-Pacific Markets.
 “I think that would take quite a bit of time, it would take a few years at the very least,” he said.
 “I think you still need to open up the capital account for that to occur.
 You have definitely seen many individuals moving into Renminbi deposits in Hong Kong in the past few years but for it to be a reserve currency, that would still take quite a bit of time.”